 Anna Heflin; Ostrava Days 2023 ZBYHOŇ//Mythopoeia

-Anna Heflin is a composer and writer who constructs high-octane, humorous, and sensual worlds with non-linear narratives that thrive on musical and psychological fragmentation.
-Whether writing a symphony or a staged literature-inspired solo opera for an instrumentalist, she is drawn to the unexpected and channels her highly imaginative virtuosic visions into complex characters and unorthodox narrative arcs that often integrate text and staging.
-Her long-term collaborations with individual artists and organizations developed over years of working as a freelance violist are central to her process and her core values include trust, risk taking, experimentation, play, open communication, and creative problem solving.
+Anna Heflin is a composer, writer and conductor who constructs high-octane, humorous, and sensual worlds with non-linear narratives that thrive on musical and psychological fragmentation.
+Whether writing a symphony or a staged literature-inspired solo opera for an instrumentalist, she is drawn to the unexpected and channels her highly imaginative virtuosic visions into complex preternatural characters and unorthodox narrative arcs that are “a bit wild!!” (audience member to Exec Director).
+Heflin’s long-term collaborations with individual artists and organizations developed over years of working as a freelance violist are central to her process and her core values include trust, risk taking, experimentation, play, open communication, and creative problem solving.
+She is musically invested in interweaving horizontal lines to undermine conceptions of linear time and unlock the unconscious, a folk-meets-minimalism melodic sensibility, virtuosity by means of the physical body, extreme registral choices, and intuitive conceptions of form.
+Heflin’s music is “at times simple and enigmatic, and at other times abrasive and viscerally expressive” (Daniel Kushner, Roc City Mag) — united by a musical “interplay blooming with substance, [exploring] sympathetic pathways flecked by Arvo Pärt-ian characteristics, in consideration of existence itself” (Martin Longley, Brooklyn Rail).

 Anna Heflin; Photo Credit: Dillon Howl